Skip to main content

 is called bi-abduction.
 The problem here is for the theorem prover to discover a pair of frame and antiframe formulae that make the entailment statement valid.

-Global analyses of large programs are normally computational untractable.
-However, bi-abduction allows to break the large analysis of a large program in small independent analyses of its procedures.
+Global analyses of large programs are normally computationally intractable.
+However, bi-abduction breaks apart a large analysis of a large program into small independent analyses of its procedures.
 This gives Infer the ability to scale independently of the size of the analyzed code.
-Moreover, by breaking the analysis in small independent parts, when the full program is analyzed again because of a code change the analysis results of the unchanged part of the code can be reused and only the code change needs to be re-analyzed.
-This process is called incremental analysis and it is very powerful when integrating a static analysis tool like infer in a development environment.
+Moreover, by breaking the analysis into small independent parts, when the full program is analyzed again because of a code change the analysis results of the unchanged part of the code can be reused, and only the code change needs to be re-analyzed.
+This process is called incremental analysis and it is very powerful when integrating a static analysis tool like Infer in a development environment.

-and by analyzing the caller function, we compute that before the call of , the formula hold.
-Then to utilize the specification of the following implication must holds:
+and by analyzing the caller function, we compute that before the call of , the formula holds.
+Then to utilize the specification of the following implication must hold:

 Given that, bi-abduction is used at procedure call sites for two reasons: to discover missing state that is needed for the above implication to hold and allow the analysis to proceed (the antiframe) as well as state that the procedure leaves unchanged (the frame).